t3-team/turiyasills-docs-forked/docs/features/small-business.md

 4. **Team Management Feature**

-   - The super user can use the "Login As" (Impersonate) feature to log into another user's account within the organization, which will added to setting menu>Team tab
+   - The super user can use the setting menu>Team to do team management
    - The super user can Invite user to add to his/her team, make a user an admin and also remove user.
    - This allows them to review activities, monitor credit usage, and manage processes effectively.

 With the Business plan in place, the organization is equipped to proceed with the assessment workflow seamlessly.

-## Recruitment Automation Workflow - Business Plus Plan
+## Recruitment Automation Workflow - Pro Plan

-*Business Plus Plan = Business Plan + Top1 Recruitment Automation Workflow.*

 This plan will have both Turiyaskills App Assessment workflow and Top1 App Recruitment Automation Workflow